-Fresh Ground Stories is an open-mic event for telling true, personal stories on stage at Roy Street Coffee & Tea.
+Fresh Ground Stories is an open-mic event for telling true, personal stories on stage without notes.
 Each month I choose a different theme and the stories should in some way reflect that theme.

-Shows are held once a month at Roy St Coffee and Tea on the 3rd Thursday of the month at 7pm.
+Shows are held once a month at the Olive Way Starbucks on the 3rd Thursday of the month at 7pm.
 Anyone who wants to tell a story should put their name in the Mr. Coffee carafe and I’ll draw names as we go.